grafana/grafana/docs/sources/getting-started/get-started-grafana-prometheus.md

 #### Check Prometheus metrics in Grafana Explore view

 In your Grafana instance, go to the [Explore]({{< relref "../explore" >}}) view and build queries to experiment with the metrics you want to monitor.
 Here you can also debug issues related to collecting metrics from Prometheus.
-Pay special attention to the [Prometheus-specific features]({{< relref "../explore#prometheus-specific-features" >}}) to avail custom querying experience for Prometheus.

 #### Start building dashboards